10/21/25

 I asked a friend, Lord:

-When do you know that fall has arrive?
+When do you know for sure that fall has arrived?

 And he answered: